Schweinefilet/BoulderingELO/README.md

    - **Add / select a climber:** Use the "Add climber" button or the climber dropdown to create or select the person you're recording for.
    - **Create a new session:** Click "New session" (or similar).
 Set the session date/time and optional `notes`.
    - **Record climbs by color & section:** For each color grade (green → black) enter the number of successful sends.
 You can break the counts down by wall sections (overhang / midWall / sideWall) if you want more detail — these are combined into the session total for scoring.
-   - **Attach video evidence (when required):** For the higher grades (red/black) the app may require video; use the upload control inside the session form to attach short clips.
+   - **Attach video evidence (when required):** Black climbs require a clip; use the upload control inside the session form to attach short clips.
 The frontend validates file size and type before upload.
    - **Live preview:** While you edit counts the score preview updates in real-time so you can see how each additional send affects the total.
    - **Save session:** Click "Save" (or "Submit session").
 The session is stored in the backend and will appear on the leaderboard and in your session history.